EV Charging Cost in Hawaii (2026)

 What Hawaii drivers actually pay to charge at home, by EV model, with the state’s average rate filled in for you.

-At Hawaii’s average residential rate of about 41.0¢/kWh, charging a typical EV at home costs about $117 a month for 1,000 miles, about 11.7¢ per mile, a bit above the US average.
+At Hawaii’s average residential rate of about 41.0¢/kWh, charging a typical EV at home costs about $117 a month for 1,000 miles, versus about $47 at the 16.5¢/kWh US average.
+That is roughly 11.7¢ per mile, nearly two and a half times the US average.
 Enter your own rate below for an exact figure.

 Need public charging or battery details?
 Full calculator →